 Switching is not failure.
 It is part of finding the right support.
 The aim is not to prove you can tolerate a poor fit.
 The aim is to create the conditions where progress is possible.

 Online therapy works best when it feels both accessible and personal.
+A good online therapist should make it easier to access therapy in a way that fits your life.
+Depending on the platform, that may include regular sessions plus ongoing support options such as unlimited messaging.
 You want convenience, yes, but also trust.
 You want flexibility, but not vagueness.
 Most of all, you want support that meets you where you are and helps you move forward at a pace that feels manageable.

 Take the first step with curiosity rather than pressure.
 The right therapist online is rarely the one with the flashiest profile.
-It is the one who helps you feel understood enough to begin.
+It is the one who helps you feel understood enough to begin, especially if starting in person can feel impossible.

 Your email address will not be published.
 Required fields are marked *